pthom/hello_imgui/src/hello_imgui/hello_imgui_api.md

       add windows on top of it, since the Z-order of this background window is always behind

   * `backgroundColor`: _ImVec4, default=ImVec4(0.45f, 0.55f, 0.60f, 1.00f)_.
-      This is the "clearColor", only visible is defaultImGuiWindowType is NoDefaultWindow.
+      This is the "clearColor", visible if defaultImGuiWindowType is not ProvideFullScreenWindow.
+      Alternatively, you can set your own RunnerCallbacks.CustomBackground to have full control over what is drawn behind the Gui.

   * `showMenuBar`: _bool, default=false_.
     Show Menu bar on top of imgui main window